-ADT should be started on men newly diagnosed with metastatic PC (Level of evidence 1, Strong recommendation).
+ADT should be started on men newly diagnosed with meta-static PC (Level of evidence 1, Strong recommendation).

-Continuous ADT is the standard of care for metastatic PC while intermittent may be considered in select patients.
+Continuous ADT is the standard of care for metastatic PC, while intermittent may be considered in select patients.

-Androgen receptor signaling plays a key role in the progression of PC, and thus de novo mCNPC remains highly driven by testosterone.
-Hence, the primary step in the management of mCNPC, which remains the backbone of treatment for all men with metastatic PC until death, is androgen deprivation therapy (ADT).
-ADT can be achieved by surgical castration (orchiectomy) or pharmacologically with agents that inhibit Leydig cell production of testosterone (GnRH agonists or GnRH antagonists).
-The optimal timing of androgen deprivation has been the subject of many trials with two large recent systematic reviews suggesting early treatment is associated with improved overall and cancer-specific survival and decreases the rate of skeletal events compared to deferred treatment (11, 12).
-More importantly, the early treatment of mCNPC with ADT is required if other systemic treatment such as docetaxel or androgen receptor axis inhibitors are used.
+Androgen receptor signaling plays a key role in the progression of PC and, thus, de novo mCNPC remains highly driven by testosterone.
+Hence, the primary step in the management of mCNPC, which remains the backbone of treatment for all men with metastatic PC until death, is ADT.
+ADT can be achieved by surgical castration (orchiectomy) or pharmacologically with agents that inhibit Leydig cell production of testosterone (gonadotropin-releasing hormone [GnRH] agonists or GnRH antagonists).
+The optimal timing of androgen deprivation has been the subject of many trials, with two large, recent systematic reviews suggesting early treatment is associated with improved overall and cancer-specific survival and decreases the rate of skeletal events compared to deferred treatment.
+11,12 More importantly, the early treatment of mCNPC with ADT is required if other systemic treatments, such as docetaxel or androgen receptor-axis inhibitors, are used.

-ADT is associated with increased side effects, and may increase the risk of cardiovascular events.
-Intermittent androgen suppression (IAS) that cycles androgen deprivation treatment based on PSA values has been shown to improve quality of life; however, continuous ADT should be utilized in mCNPC and IAS only used as an exception in select patients with close follow-up (13, 14).
+ADT is associated with increased side effects and may increase the risk of cardiovascular events.
+Intermittent androgen suppression (IAS) that cycles ADT based on PSA values has been shown to improve quality of life; however, continuous ADT should be used in mCNPC and IAS only used as an exception in select patients with close followup.
 As well, combined treatment of mCNPC with any systemic therapy requires continuous ADT.